cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

     fig.tight_layout()
     fig.subplots_adjust(top=.88);

    The following plots display the results of dimensionality reduction.
+The results of PCA are on the left and t-SNE is one the right.
+The real data is shown in purple and the synthetic data shown in black.
+In both methods of dimensionality reduction, you can see that there is overlap between the real and synthetic data.
+This indicates that our replicated TimeGAN model was able to generate synthetic historical price data that captures the important features of the real training data.
 <p align="center"> <img width="824" alt="image" src="https://user-images.githubusercontent.com/78554498/110226466-2fbc9300-7eb5-11eb-90a9-cb09c7c48e71.png"> </p>

 ### Fidelity